Today we’re going to show you how to avoid falling victim to the infamous ‘Good Cop, Bad Cop’ negotiation tactic.

 During fee negotiations people have a habit of only hearing what they want to hear; everyone likes to hear good news.

 This explains why many of us, when faced with this emotionally charged situation, will optimistically interpret the Client’s response as an agreement to both issues, however, the Client may have a very different idea in mind.

 (Note: To help you with your design fee negotiations we’ve created a Fee Proposal Mini-Series which is currently available to watch FREE of charge)

 Well, later that week after having ‘spoken’ with his business partner the Client calls you with an update on the status of your proposal.

-During the conversation, he confirms they’re pleased to be awarding your firm the project and you’ll be receiving two copies of the contract for signature very shortly.
+During the conversation, he confirms they’re pleased to be awarding your firm the project and you’ll be receiving two copies of the contract for signature.

 Now, despite this good news, something doesn’t feel quite right.
 You can’t put your finger on it, but you feel uneasy about the situation.

 Open up the dialogue:

 Knowing that experienced negotiators always look for opportunities to open the dialogue you decide to use this call as an opportunity to clarify a few issues, by saying: